aefarrell/aefarrell.github.io/_posts/2025-01-24-vessel_blowdown_ideal_gases.md

 <figcaption> The adiabatic blowdown curve for a fully charged SCUBA tank, showing both the fully choked model and the ODE solution.</figcaption>
 </figure>

-So this is saying it blows down pretty fast, in less than 30s.
+This model has the tank blowing down pretty fast, in less than 30s.
 Probably my guess for the valve area is too large.
 I did just make it up.

 Regarding the models themselves, the adiabatic choked model is a very good approximation to the full ODE until the last few fractions of a second, at which point the models diverge.
 This likely to be true for any high pressure blowdowns, where the vessel pressure starts well above ~2atm, as in that case the majority of the blowdown will be entirely in the choked flow regime.